Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Experiments

-We first conducted an ablation study to systematically evaluate the impact of different components on \model from two perspectives: data input and model component.
+\textbf{Ablation Study.} We conducted an ablation study to systematically evaluate the impact of different components on \model from both data and model perspectives.

-From the data perspective, we aimed to investigate the auxiliary role of different types of exogenous variables in the final prediction.
-Specifically, due to the universality of date information, here, we treated it as a separate category.
-As shown in Table~\ref{tab:performance_1day}, we observed that \ding{182} future exogenous variables outperformed past, indicating that forward-looking information provides more direct predictive signals.
-However, combining both past and future yielded better performance than using either type alone, which suggests that the combination can provide complementary patterns. \ding{183} We also found that date exogenous variables performed poorly when used in isolation but led to improvements when combined with any other type. \ding{184} Best performance was achieved by combining all exogenous variables.
-This demonstrates that \model can effectively exploit different information, extracting and balancing contributions from different temporal perspectives and contextual information.
+\textit{From the data perspective}, we investigated the auxiliary role of distinct exogenous variable types.
+Given the universality of date information, we treat it as a separate category.
+As shown in Table~\ref{tab:performance_1day}: \ding{182} Future exogenous variables outperform past variables, indicating that forward-looking information provides more direct predictive signals; however, combining both yields superior performance, suggesting they offer complementary patterns. \ding{183} Date exogenous variables perform poorly in isolation but drive improvements when combined with other types. \ding{184} The best performance is achieved by integrating all exogenous variables, demonstrating that \model effectively extracts and balances contributions from diverse temporal contexts.

-From the model perspective, we aimed to investigate the auxiliary role of different module components in the final prediction.
-We constructed two variants by removing the MoE Selector and the Context-aware Balancer (achieved through direct element-wise fusion), respectively.
-As Figure~\ref{fig:ablation_study_model} shows, \ding{182} \textit{w/ Selector} variant significantly degrades performance in all metrics, demonstrating the critical importance of addressing inconsistent variable effects.
-Performance degradation indicates that without proper semantic alignment and adaptive selection mechanisms, the model struggles to disentangle heterogeneous exogenous variables from endogenous variables, leading to feature space competition and channel entanglement issues. \ding{183} \textit{w/ Balancer} variant causes even more pronounced performance degradation than \textit{w/ Selector} variant, highlighting that temporal distribution differences between past and future exogenous information pose a more fundamental challenge, requiring sophisticated balancing mechanisms to handle noise-contaminated past information and uncertainty-amplified future forecasts.
+\textit{From the model perspective}, we examined the contribution of specific modules by constructing variants w/o the Gated Expert Selector or the Context-aware Balancer (replaced by direct element-wise fusion).
+As Figure~\ref{fig:ablation_study_model_1day} illustrates: \ding{182} The \textit{w/o Selector} variant suffers significant degradation across all metrics, proving the importance of addressing inconsistent variable effects.
+Without semantic alignment and adaptive selection, the model struggles to disentangle heterogeneous exogenous variables from endogenous ones, leading to feature space competition. \ding{183} The \textit{w/o Balancer} variant exhibits even more pronounced degradation, highlighting that temporal distribution shifts between past and future exogenous information pose a fundamental challenge.
+Sophisticated balancing mechanisms are key to manage noise-contaminated data and uncertainty-laden future forecasts.
+More experimental results are shown in Appendix~\ref{appendix_ablation}.